SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 .. tip::

-    Here are a few simple examples of the sponge conf command in action:
+    Here are a few simple examples of the sponge conf command in action.
+Please see :doc:`../getting-started/configuration/index` for a more detailed explanation.

     a. ``/sponge conf -d logging.chunk-load true``